SelenaChen123/AutomatedSoftwareEngineering/README.md

     `python main.py [OPTIONS] [-g ACTION]`

-3. To get the list of actions, run:
+3. To get the list of options and actions, run:

     `python main.py -h`